 Pay specific attention to what sites you are visiting and make sure you are using official websites, reputable news agencies, or good academic journals.
 The strength of your understanding will come from the strength of your information, so make sure you are using reliable, accurate sources.

 A reliable or credible source is one that is unbiased and backed up by evidence.
 It can be difficult to determine whether something is credible or not, especially on the internet, so here are some things to look for:

-What is the main idea of the piece and are the claims backed up by evidence?
+What is the main idea of the piece, and are claims backed up by evidence?

-If using a website, look for official sites such as .gov, .ac or .edu.
+If using a website, look for official sites with domains such as .gov, .ac or .edu.

-Make sure your information is still relevant, or if it is an older piece, provides some historical context.
+Make sure your information remains relevant or provides some historical context if it is an older piece.

-Try to identify the agenda or objective behind the piece and make sure it is not biased.
+Try to identify the agenda or objective behind the piece and analyse whether it appears biased.